cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/README.md

 ****The paper itself is currently going through edits before publishing.

-****For employers: I have the rough draft of the code here.
+****For employers: I have the rough draft of the code and paper here.
 However, all parts of this research will be subject to edits.
 I have been tweaking the lstm and arima code with direction from my professor to get the optimal solution.